 Commitment that charge will be taken

-Anyone wishing to act as a sponsor and to sign a commitment that charge will be taken “Annex 32” for a student in connection to their visa application or extension of their residence permit, can contact the embassy and submit the following documents:
+Anyone wishing to act as a guarantor and to sign a commitment that charge will be taken “Annex 32” for a student in connection to their visa application or extension of their residence permit, should submit the following documents by post (Kalliolinnantie 5, 00140 Helsinki) or by email (firstname.lastname@example.org).
+No documents will be accepted at the counter.

 - Valid proof of identity (passport or identity card)

 - A recent (max.
 6 months old) extract from the population register on your name and with complete information on your family composition (your spouse and your children).
 If you are single or do not have children, this should be explicitly mentioned on the document.
-In Finland, please contact the DVV (Digital and Population Data Services Agency) to obtain the extract.
-In Estonia, the competent authority is your regional civil status administration (Linnavalitsus / Vallavalitsus)
+In Finland, please contact the DVV (Digital and Population Data Services Agency) to obtain the extract “Person and family relationship information”.
+In Estonia, the competent authority is your regional civil status administration (Linnavalitsus / Vallavalitsus).

-- The latest tax decision with the total income for that fiscal year: “verotuspäätös” in Finland issued by Vero or “taxation data certificate” in Estonia issued by Tax and Customs Board or obtained via e-MTA.
+- The latest tax decision with the total income, total income tax and paid unemployment insurance and pension contributions for that fiscal year: In Finland “verotuspäätös” issued by Vero.
+In Estonia “taxation data certificate” in English by Tax and Customs Board or obtained via e-MTA.

 - Proof of your spouse’s income, if applicable (their latest pay slip/proof of social benefits etc.)